top of page

 Character's Ethnicity: Any

 Prisoner at Cook County Jail.
 She is imprisoned after shooting two warning shots at her husband... into his head.
+She is quite matter-of-fact about the whole ordeal.

 Annie